This page contains affiliate links. Please read our disclosure for more info.

 While the Far North is stunning, it’s a very long day trip with a three-hour drive each way from Paihia (longer from Russell).

 If you are short on time, take a guided tour rather than driving yourself.
-This small group Cape Reinga day trip includes the lighthouse, 90 Mile Beach, and sand dunes.
+This Cape Reinga day trip with lunch includes the lighthouse, 90 Mile Beach, and sand dunes.

 Or this Cape Reinga fly-drive tour is a fantastic way to see the area in just half a day.

 Ideally, spend a night or two in the area, as we did.
-Accommodation is limited near Cape Reinga, though, and unless you camp, you’ll need to stay an hour south in somewhere like Pukenui Lodge Motel.
+Accommodation is limited near Cape Reinga, though, and unless you camp, you’ll need to stay somewhere further south such at Tekao Lodge, which is 35 minutes away.

 You can also search for holiday homes in the Far North.